hoshi-messenger/hoshi/README.md

 ## License

-Unless otherwise stated all source code in this repository is under the MPL 2.0 license which is included here.
+Unless otherwise stated all source code in this repository is under the MPL 2.0 license, see /LICENSE